-This policy is intended to support full participation by Council of Emergency Medicine Residency Directors BOD members.
+This policy is intended to support full participation by Council of Residency Directors in Emergency Medicine BOD members.
 The policy will be reviewed annually to ensure that CORD's goals and obligations are met.
 All candidates for elected BOD positions are required to review and acknowledge understanding of the BOD participation and attendance policy at the time of submission of platform statement and declaration of candidacy during the CORD elections process.